 Tomato plants don’t need to share a container because they are self-pollinating.
 This means they have both male and female flowers on the same plant.
 As a result, you can grow a lone tomato plant and have it successfully produce tomatoes.

 - Tomato plants are self-pollinating so they don’t need to grow close together.

 - Tomatoes that are too close together will compete for resources.

 Tomatoes don’t thrive when they are planted close together.
 Tomato plants are resource-intensive in their needs and they are competitive.
 This means they will steal resources from their nearest neighbors if they can.
 This will lead to some plants growing strong while others grow weakly.
+Your tomatoes may also be susceptible to fungal growth and insects if planted too close together, causing white spots to develop on the leaves.
 In the worst-case scenario though, all your plants will be underdeveloped.

 How Far Apart Should Tomato Plants Be in Your Garden?